Porsche Taycan review – the best EV of the bunch

 - Design > A faithful representation of the superb concept, if you specify it properly

 Prices, specs and rivals

-The £138,830 Turbo S tops the range, and swaps out the coated brakes for a carbon-ceramic set, plus fits 21-inch wheels, carbonfibre trim inside and out, standardises the leather-free interior option and swaps out the standard seats for a more heavily bolstered set.
+The £148,300 Turbo S tops the range, and swaps out the coated brakes for a carbon-ceramic set, plus fits 21-inch wheels, carbonfibre trim inside and out, standardises the leather-free interior option and swaps out the standard seats for a more heavily bolstered set.
 All of this equipment, plus a whole lot more, is able to be specified on all models from the options list too.
-It is, in fact, just about possible to specify a base Taycan to be more expensive than the Turbo S, essentially doubling it’s £70k base price.

-While it’s only been two years since its launch, the premium electric car class is already expanding at an exponential rate.
+While it’s only been four years since its launch, the premium electric car class is already expanding at an exponential rate.
 Audi’s (very) closely related e-tron GT shares a majority of the Taycan’s mechanicals, but packages them in a similarly sized, but differently styled package, slipping in between Taycan derivatives in terms of performance and price.
-The e-tron GT quattro kicks things off at just over £80k, with the RS e-tron GT starting from £110k.
+The e-tron GT quattro kicks things off at just over £86k, with the RS e-tron GT starting from £118k.